AK7iwi/Python-for-Data-Science/README.md

 --ex02:

+I) isinstance() and type() built-in functions

+a) isinstance(): Return whether an object is an instance of a class or of a subclass thereof
-I) Type functions to recover object's type
+b) Type: Return object's type

 --ex03: